Lies and More Lies: PETA Exposes Manuel Elkin Patarroyo’s Many Falsehoods

 3 min read

-Manuel Elkin Patarroyo, the founder and director of the Fundación Instituto de Inmunología de Colombia in Leticia, has built and operates his facility on a foundation of lies.
+Manuel Elkin Patarroyo, the late founder and director of the Fundación Instituto de Inmunología de Colombia in Leticia, built and operated his facility on a foundation of lies.
 PETA can prove it.

 Manuel Elkin Patarroyo’s Facility Is Under Investigation

-Manuel Elkin Patarroyo can’t seem to tell the truth.
+Manuel Elkin Patarroyo was unable to tell the truth.
 That’s what PETA is here to do.

 LIE: In experiments described in two published papers, Patarroyo passed the tests off as legally permitted research.